Decode-AI-By-Sanjeev/Decode-AiML/Section 01 - Decode Python for ML A2Z/1.02 Introduction to Jupyter Notebook/README.md

 Help you crack roles like Applied Scientist, Data Scientist, and ML Engineer at MAANG and other top tech companies — with real-world guidance that bridges the gap between YouTube tutorials and actual interview expectations.

-💡 Don’t forget to subscribe for more practical tutorials and real-world tips!

-#JupyterNotebook #PythonHindi #KernelsExplained #DataScienceTools #VirtualEnvironment #IpyKernel #PythonTutorials